What do you want to learn?

 “Speeding up deliveries and keeping them affordable for customers is a top concern for us.
-With ShipBob, we can comfortably assign a shipping cost to each order by pinpointing the product weight and destination zip code.
+With ShipBob, we can comfortably assign a shipping cost to each order by pinpointing the product weight and destination postcode.

-In comparison to shipping products to the US from Canada, which can be extremely variable in cost, fulfillment by ShipBob is much easier to estimate because we know the true fulfillment cost.”
+In comparison to shipping products to the US from Canada, which can be extremely variable in cost, fulfilment by ShipBob is much easier to estimate because we know the true fulfilment cost.”

 Greg MacDonald, CEO & Founder of Bathorium